-Coronavirus: Centre announces second part of stimulus package; global toll crosses 3 lakh
+Coronavirus: India tally rises to 81,970 cases, toll 2,649; global deaths cross 3 lakh

+The number of coronavirus cases in India rose to 81,970 on Friday morning and toll stood at 2,649.
+The country recorded 3,967 cases and 100 deaths in the last 24 hours.

-The Indian government on Thursday announced that about eight crore migrant workers, irrespective of whether they have ration cards, will get free foodgrains for the next two months.
-It has also planned to introduce an affordable housing scheme for urban poor and migrant workers.
-The announcements, made by Finance Minister Nirmala Sitharaman, were part of the second tranche of the Centre’s economic rescue package of Rs 20 lakh crore.
+The Indian government on Thursday announced the second tranche of the Centre’s economic rescue package of Rs 20 lakh crore.
 It focussed on migrant workers, street vendors, small traders, the self-employed and small farmers.

-The number of coronavirus cases in India rose to 78,003 on Thursday morning and toll stood at 2,549.
-The country recorded 3,722 cases and 134 deaths in the last 24 hours.
 Globally, Covid-19 has infected more than 44.40 lakh people and claimed 3.02 lakh lives, according to the Johns Hopkins University tracker.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.